-Daniel Connell: This is Tape One of the interview with Mr Justice Michael Kirby.
+paniel Connell: This is Tape One of the interview with Mr Justice Michael Kirby.
 The date is the 3rd of August 1993 and we're conducting the interview in his chambers in the Supreme Court Building in Sydney.
 End of identification.

-Justice Kirby, perhaps if we could start out, if you could describe for me, from a personal point of view, what your involvement at the moment is with the whole question of dealing with the AIDS crisis, both... well depending on... this is a personal definition, so a national or an international level.
-I note in Who there were a large number of international activities described.
+Justice Kirby, perhaps if we could start out, if you could describe for me, from a personal point of view, what your involvement at the moment is with the whole question of dealing with the AIDS crisis, both... well depending on... this is a personal definition, so a national of an international level.
+I note in Who's Who there were a large number of international activities described.
 So if you could just describe for me what's happening now on that topic for you.

 Justice Michael Kirby: Well, I suppose I could be described as an ancient relic of the early movement for an international response to HIV AIDS.
-I served for a time on the Global Commission on AIDS.
-But when Jonathan Mann, who was the sponsor of that commission, fell out with the director general of the WHO, Dr Nakajima, I was one of the first to be axed, and so I was.
+I served for a time on the Global Commission on AIDS but when Jonathan Mann, who was the sponsor of that commission, fell out with the Director General of the WHO, Dr Nakajima, I was one of the flist to be axed, and so I was.
 And therefore I'm not really involved very closely in the international regime at the moment.

-Interestingly, this morning I received a letter from Professor Carlings, who is one of the Swedish experts who was on the Global Commission and who survived the change from Jonathan Mann.
-But he too is about to retire so that the old guard moves out and a new guard comes in.
+Interestingly, this morning I received a letter from Professor Kalings, who is one of the Swedish experts who was on the Global Commission.
+He survived the change from Jonathan Mann.
+But he too is about to retire.
+So the old guard moves out and a new guard comes in.
 I suppose that's appropriate.

 From time to time I get invitations to go to international meetings.
-I went to one only a month ago at Annecy in France, which was the third in a series, all of which I attended.
-Present were Dr Jonathan Mann and some of the old brigade from WHO, who were there in the early days of the international response to the epidemic.
+I went to one only a month ago at Annecy in France.
+It was the third in a series, all of which I attended.

+Fresent were Dr Jonathan Mann and some of the old brigade from WHO, who were there in the early days of the international response to the epidemic.

-Jonathan Mann is a charismatic and wonderful individual and he had a lot of his old team there and a few of the "old experts" who used to be involved, including me.
-I had to give the summing-up of the conference.
+jonathan Mann is a charismatic and wonderful individual.
+He had a lot of his old team there and a few of the "old experts" who used to be involved, including me.
+I had to give the summing up of the conference.
 It seems that it comes with judicial office.
-You often have to do the summing-up.
+You often the summing-up.
 And I did.

-That really brought mo up to date with some of the main developments in respect of AIDS, but institutionally I am not involved in any international body relating to HIV AIDS.
-I'm just on the sidelines and occasionally wheeled out for a cameo appearance in the AIDS area.
+That really brought me up to date with some of the main developments in respect of AIDS.

+But institutionally I am not now involved in any international body relating to HIV AIDS.

+The just on the sidelines and occasionally wheeled out for a cameo appearance in the AIDS area.

-Nationally, I was asked by Dr Blewett at one stage to become a member - I think it was chairman - of the national AIDS response.
-I declined to do that, though I said at the time that that was painful to do that because I really did admire Dr Blewett's efforts.
-But I just have to learn in my life to say no from time to time, and that was one of those occasions.
+Nationally, I was asked by Dr Blewett at one stage to become a member - I think it was chairman of the national AIDS response.
+I declined to do that, though I said at the time that that was painful to refuse because I really did admire Dr Blewett's efforts.
+But I just have to learn in my life to say no from time to time.
+That was one of those occasions.